JonathanWilbur/mueller-report/volume1.md

 Trump organization's pursuit of a Trump Tower Moscow project, including by reporting on the project's status to candidate Trump and other executives in the Trump organization.
 290

-##### A. Trump Tower Moscow Venture With The Crocus Group (2013-2014)
+##### a.
+Trump Tower Moscow Venture With The Crocus Group (2013 - 2014)

 The Trump organization and the Crocus Group, a Russian real estate conglomerate owned and controlled by Aras Agalarov, began discussing a Russia-based real estate project shortly after the conclusion of the 2013 Miss universe pageant in Moscow.
-291 Donald J. Trump Jr. served as the primary negotiator on behalf of the Trump organization; Emin Agalarov (son of Aras Agalarov) and Irakli "Ike" Kaveladze represented the Crocus Group during negotiations, 292 with the occasional assistance of Robert Goldstone.
+291 Donald J. Trump Jr. served as the primary negotiator on behalf of the Trump organization; Emin Agalarov (son of Aras Agalarov) and IRAkli "Ike" Kaveladze represented the Crocus Group during negotiations, 292 with the occasional assistance of Robert Goldstone.
 293

 In December 2013, Kaveladze and Trump Jr. negotiated and signed preliminary terms of